mozilla/moz-l10n/python/README.md

-If the first argument is a string path, the `source` argument is optional, as the file will be opened and read.
+If the first argument is a string path, the `source` argument is optional, as the file will be opened and read if `source` is not set.

 ### moz.l10n.resource.serialize_resource